Fall quarter (September)

 We’re a preferred hiring school for international, national and local accounting firms.

 - Customized curriculum

-Our flexible degree plan allows you to maximize your time at DU.
+Our flexible degree plan allows you to maximize or minimize your time at DU.
 If you have a non-business bachelor’s degree, preparatory coursework is worked into your curriculum to provide you with the fundamentals needed to succeed.